-Tea is the richest beverage in polyphenols.
-Both green and black tea are high in EGCG which has potent antioxidant properties.
-A cup of tea provides up to 600 mg of polyphenols, of which 200 mg are EGCG.
+Green and black tea are the richest common beverages in polyphenols, but green tea has about 24% more polyphenols than black tea.
+A cup of green tea provides up to 600 mg of polyphenols, of which 200 mg are EGCG.

 Green tea has many health benefits due to its high polyphenol content.
 In fact, tea is one of the richest foods in polyphenols.

 Polyphenols in tea may reduce the risk of various degenerative diseases, such as cardiovascular diseases and cancer.
-Additionally, green tea may be beneficial in reducing the plasma concentration of cholesterol (1).
+Additionally, green tea may be beneficial in reducing cholesterol levels.

 In fact, the regular consumption of tea may prolong life.
-According to a study, the average life span was 66 years for men and 68 years for women who had more than 3 cups of green tea per day and 68 years for women.
-But, the average life span was 70 years for men and 74 years for women who had more than 10 cups of green tea per day.
-It was 74 years for women (23).
+According to a study, the average life span was 66 years for men and 68 years for women who had more than 3 cups of green tea per day, while it was 70 years for men and 74 years for women who had more than 10 cups of green tea per day.

-Green tea significantly increases the antioxidative status of the body (1,15).
+Green tea greatly increases the antioxidative status of the body.

-Actually, the tea polyphenols are of the flavonoid group, named catechins.
+The tea polyphenols are of the flavonoid group, named catechins.
 Catechins are about 30% of the dry leaf weight from the tea plant.
-Catechins can be analyzed further to EGCG, EGC, and EC.
+Catechins can be further analyzed into EGCG, EGC, and EC.
 Tea leaves are particularly rich in EGCG.
 EGCG is the main polyphenol in tea.

 Green tea, black tea, and oolong tea are all derived from the Camellia sinensis plant.
 Only the fermentation process is different among these types of tea.